-This means we can check and confirm your identity without you having to send us your passport.
+We can then check and confirm your identity without you having to send us your passport.

-If you don't have a passport you'll need to send us evidence of your identity, such as your UK birth or adoption certificate.
-You'll also need to fill in a 'Birth/Adoption certificate form 2016/17' available from www.gov.uk/studentfinance and send this with your birth or adoption certificate.
+If you don't have a valid UK passport, you'll need to send us your UK birth or adoption certificate.
+You'll also need to fill in a 'Birth/Adoption certificate form 2017/18' available from www.gov.uk/studentfinance and send this with your certificate.